Argo-Student-Robotics-Team/WebGUI/README.md

 **4. Configure camera feed:**

-Edit the OpenMCT biggest frame (may display a connection error) and change the URL to http://<raspberry pi IP>:8000.
+Edit the OpenMCT biggest frame (may display a connection error) and change the URL to http://``IP of camera server``:8000.

 ## Usage guide